Hyderabad Runs for Green: Ozone Run 2025 Unites 3,000 Citizens for Climate Action - www.lokmattimes.com

 Hyderabad Runs for Green: Ozone Run 2025 Unites 3,000 Citizens for Climate Action

-Hyderabad (Telangana) [India], September 17: The streets of Hyderabad turned into a sea of green on Sunday morning as ...
+PNN Hyderabad (Telangana) [India], September 17: The streets of Hyderabad turned into a sea of green on Sunday morning ...

 Hyderabad (Telangana) [India], September 17: The streets of Hyderabad turned into a sea of green on Sunday morning as over 3,000 participants - including children, parents, and citizens from all walks of life - gathered at Gachibowli Stadium for the 4th Edition of Ozone Run 2025.
 With the rallying cry "Transforming Grey to Green," the event underscored how fitness, family spirit, and environmental responsibility can converge into a powerful people's movement.